Austin Carlile

 Austin Robert Carlile (born September 27, 1987) is an American singer who achieved prominence as the former lead vocalist of Attack Attack! and Of Mice & Men.
 After leaving Of Mice & Men, he began coaching youth baseball in Costa Rica.
 A high school athlete, multiple surgeries from Marfan syndrome during his teenage years turned him towards music.
 In December 2016, Carlile departed from Of Mice & Men due to his Marfan syndrome and the effects that his vocal performances were having on his body.
+In 2026, Carlile returned to music as a solo artist, releasing several independent singles.

 Career

 Attack Attack!
 (2006–2008)

 Carlile formed Attack Attack! (originally called Ambiance) around 2006 when Johnny Franck, Andrew Whiting, Nick White, and Andrew Wetzel met Carlile while playing in local high school bands.
 In 2008, halfway through a tour supporting Maylene and the Sons of Disaster, Confide, A Static Lullaby, and Showbread, Carlile was replaced by Nick Barham, brother of former Sleeping with Sirens drummer Gabe Barham.
-Carlile said it was for "personal reasons" that he left the band, while the band released a separate statement.
+Carlile said it was for "personal reasons" that he left the band.